Criticism of Islamism: Islamist interpretation of Sharia

-Criticisms of Sharia law – or orthodox historical sharia law – are varied and not always in agreement.
+Criticisms of Sharia law – or orthodox traditional historical interpretation of sharia law – are varied and not always in agreement.
 They include: that Islamist leaders are often ignorant of Islamic law, the Islamist definition of Sharia is in error, its implementation is impractical, and that flexible solutions have been ignored, that its scriptural basis has been corrupted, and that its enforcement is un-Islamic.

 Ignorance

 Despite the great importance Islamists gave to strict adherence to Sharia, many were not trained jurists.
 Islamic scholar and moderate Abou el Fadl complains that "neither Qutb nor Mawdudi were trained jurists, and their knowledge of the Islamic jurisprudential tradition was minimal.
 Nevertheless, like `Abd al-Wahhad, Mawdudi and Qutb imagined Islamic law to be a set of clear cut, inflexible and rigid positive commands that covered and regulated every aspect of life."

 Dale C. Eikmeier points out the "questionable religious credentials" of many Islamist theorists, or "Qutbists," which can be a "means to discredit them and their message":

-With the exception of Abul Ala Maududi and Abdullah Azzam, none of Qutbism’s main theoreticians trained at Islam’s recognized centers of learning.
+With the exception of Abul Ala Maududi and Abdullah Azzam, none of Qutbism's main theoreticians trained at Islam's recognized centers of learning.
 Although a devout Muslim, Hassan al Banna was a teacher and community activist.
 Sayyid Qutb was a literary critic.
 Muhammad Abd al-Salam Faraj was an electrician.
 Ayman al-Zawahiri is a physician.
 Osama bin Laden trained to be a businessman.